com-puter-tips/Technical-eBooks/README.md

 # Technical-eBooks

-Share materials for learning new technologies.
+Sharing materials for learning new technologies.
+Books varying in size from 1 to 25 MB.

 https://github.com/devharsh/Technical-eBooks